Are you one of those weirdos who want to visit India? Welcome my friend!

-JAMA MASJID – it’s a mosque in Old Delhi, constructed in 1650-1656 by Shah Jahan, the same Mugal emperor who built Taj Mahal in Agra.
-So you can take a glimpse on one of his architecture masterpiece before going to see his other works.
-This Jama Masjid is Delhi’s main mosque where city’s Muslims traditionally gather for Fridays prayer.
+JAMA MASJID – it’s a mosque in Old Delhi, constructed in 1650-1656 by Shah Jahan, the same Mughal emperor who built the Taj Mahal in Agra.
+You can take a glimpse at one of his architectural masterpieces before going to see his other works.
+This Jama Masjid is Delhi’s main mosque where the city’s Muslims traditionally gather for Friday’s prayer.
 Beautiful architecture and peaceful atmosphere.

 Opening times – 7 AM to Noon, 1.30 PM to 6.30 PM.
-Tourists not allowed during prayer hours.
-Entry fee – free.
+Tourists are not allowed during prayer hours.
+Entry fee-free.